 The Land Projects

 We hope to create land projects for mothers and their children patterned after Boys Town, where mothers can engage in cooperative businesses and childcare via flexible work activities, educate themselves and their children, manage their legal cases as needed, and live safely in private dwellings on site.
+To help, to donate, and to help raise donations, call.

 The Yale Project: